 Melbourne Zoo is a traditional zoo set up with lots of storybook animals to see including tigers, giraffes and orangutan.
 While the kids both enjoy looking at the animals they REALLY love Keeper Kids.
 In fact, we will often visit Keeper Kids for an hour or so and skip the rest of the zoo, especially if the weather’s wet and cold.

-It’s a space for play-based learning with lots of interesting things to discover about zoo-keeping, horticulture, construction, palaeontology and being a vet.
+It’s a space for play-based learning with lots of interesting things to discover about zoo-keeping, horticulture, construction and being a vet.

-There are loads of toys, dress ups, books and informative teaching panels, with a live exhibit in one corner which houses cheeky meerkats.
+There are loads of toys, dress ups, books and informative teaching panels, with live exhibits which houses cheeky meerkats and a new aviary.

 The main attraction for me is that it’s an indoors, secure play area for little people.
 It’s great for really hot summer days or the freezing winter.
 The central area has seating from which you can see all the different areas so there are no blind spots.
 Note that you can’t take food or drink inside.

 Keepers Kids also has an outdoor play area.

 Kids can dress up as a researcher, climb aboard the research jeep, visit the field tent to collect their equipment and look for endangered wildlife such as the Eastern Barred Bandicoots, Corroboree Frog and Helmeted Honeyeater.